meg-simula/meg-simula.github.io/index.md

 <p>2025-08-20: I gave a keynote talk at the opening conference of the <a href="https://cas-nor.no/news/announcing-cas-projects-20252026">Mathematical challenges in brain mechanics</a> year-of-study at the Center of Advanced Study at the Norwegian Academy of Science and Letters (Aug 20-22 2025) </p>

+<p>2025-08-13: Our paper on <a href="https://doi.org/10.1186/s12987-025-00692-3">Advection versus diffusion in brain ventricular transport</a> is now published in Fluids and Barriers of the Central Nervous System.
+Congratulations again to Halvor Herlyng as lead author. </p>

 <p>2025-06-24: I gave the opening plenary lecture at the <a href="https://numericalanalysisconference.org.uk/conferences/2025">30th Biennial Numerical Analysis Conference</a>, University of Strathclyde (Jun 24-27 2025).
 Fantastic time in Scotland, thank you to the conference organizers. </p>

 <p>2025-05-26: Paola Antonietti, Ivan Fumagalli, Miroslav Kuchta and I organized a minisymposium on <a href="https://coupled2025.cimne.com/event/area/6db76a95-7f16-11ef-a6b7-000c29ddfc0c">Computational brain multiphysics</a> at <a href="https://coupled2025.cimne.com/">Coupled Problems 2025</a>. </p>